2010 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2010-S Silver DCAM Dime Value

-The 2010-S silver proof dime marks San Francisco Mint’s return to precious metal collector coinage, the 90% silver, 10% copper composition matches the alloy used from 1946-1964, creating direct historical continuity despite modern proof striking techniques
+The 2010-S silver proof dime marks San Francisco Mint’s continued commitment to precious metal collector coinage.
+Its 90% silver, 10% copper composition directly matches the alloy used on Roosevelt dimes from 1946 through 1964, creating a tangible historical connection despite its modern proof striking.

-Weighing 2.5 grams with 0.0723 troy ounces of silver content, each coin carries intrinsic metal value currently around $2.40 based on silver spot prices.
-This precious metal floor provides downside protection absent from clad proof issues, appealing to collectors who value tangible asset backing alongside numismatic interest.
+Each silver dime weighs 2.5 grams and contains 0.0723 troy ounces of silver, giving it a measurable intrinsic metal value.
+This silver floor provides downside price protection absent from clad proof issues — an appeal to collectors who value tangible asset backing alongside numismatic interest.

 2010-S Silver DCAM Dime Price/Grade Chart